Weierstrass filtration on Teichm\"uller curves and Lyapunov exponents: Upper bounds: Filtration of the Hodge bundle

 By the adjunction formula we get

 and thus

-For a line bundle $\mathcal{L}$ of degree $d$ on $X$, denote by $h^0(\mathcal{L})$ the dimension of $dim(H^0(X,\mathcal{L}))$.
+For a line bundle $\mathcal{L}$ of degree $d$ on $X$, denote by $h^0(\mathcal{L})$ the dimension of $H^0(X,\mathcal{L})$.
 From the exact sequence

-and the fact that all subsheaves of a locally free sheaf on a curve are locally free, we deduce that $f_*\mathcal{O}(d_1D_1+...+d_kD_k)$ is a vector bundle of rank $h^0(d_1p_1+...+d_kp_k)$, here $p_i=D_i|_F$, $F$ is a generic fiber.
-We have constructed many filtration of the Hodge bundle by using those vector bundles in \cite{YZ}.
+and the fact that all subsheaves of a locally free sheaf on a curve are locally free, we deduce that $f_*\mathcal{O}(d_1D_1+\cdots+d_kD_k)$ is a vector bundle of rank $h^0(d_1p_1+\cdots+d_kp_k)$, here $p_i=D_i|_F$, $F$ is a generic fiber.
+We have constructed many filtration of the Hodge bundle by using those vector bundles in \cite{YZ}(We call them Weierstrass filtration in \cite{YZ} because their structures are closely related with the Weierstrass semigroup of points of general fibers).

 A fundament exact sequence for those filtration is the following: